-The only problem with the finding is the Temple’s historical date which is placed 100 years before the real Ark was built!
-Could the archeologist be wrong or was it a problem of the timing in the Bible?
+The only problem with the finding is that the Temple’s historical date is placed 100 years before the real Ark was built!
+Could the archeologists be wrong or was it a timing problem in the Bible?

-Well, there was however no sign of the Ark of the covenant on top of the slab!
+Well, besides the timing mismatch, the Ark of the covenant which was meant to rest on top of the slab was also missing!

 - St. Mary of Zion Cathedral

-Another famous historical pointer explains how the Ark of God found its way to Ethiopia following the sacking of Jerusalem by Babylonians.
+Another famous pointer explains how the Ark of God found its way to Ethiopia following the sacking of Jerusalem by Babylonians in 587 BC.

 The story goes that Priests from the tribe of Levi got hold of the Ark before the city was desecrated and took it to Egypt.
-Later on, it was transferred to the town of Axum in Ethiopia.
+It was transferred to the town of Axum in Ethiopia a while later.

 The Ark is reportedly residing next to St. Mary of Zion cathedral.